 "The biggest problem here in Iraq is not the number of folks, but that many aren't doing anything.
 Many people have let the President down.
 If more troops means more of the same, it probably won't help.
 What Mitt should do is demonstrate the kind of leadership that would encourage the folks that are here to understand the mission better and be more commited, then more troops would help."

-, "The Dems can whine all they want, and criticize and call names, but unless they have a better plan and extend the leadership to get it accomplished the Republicans will stay in the lead.
+He goes on to say, "The Dems can whine all they want, and criticize and call names, but unless they have a better plan and extend the leadership to get it accomplished the Republicans will stay in the lead.
 The military may be more inclined to follow McCain, but I wonder if the public will.
 The person that can explain, persuade and lead will be the next President. "

 (name withheld for security purposes)